quanshengwu/wannier_tools/examples/Bi2Se3-6Qlayers/Readme.txt

 The x axis is along the first vector in the kplane which is the second numerical line in the KPLANE_BULK.
 The spin vectors are defined in the new coordinate system.

+For bulk spin texture, you have to set the following necessary parameters:

+Bulkspintext_calc=T

+Eta_Arc = 0.001     ! infinite small value, like brodening
+E_arc =  0.3         ! energy for calculate Fermi Arc
+Nk1 = 101   ! number k points  odd number would be better
+Nk2 = 101   ! number k points  odd number would be better

+SELECTED_ATOMS
+2 ! number groups of selected atoms
+6 12 18 24 30  ! top surface's atoms
+1  7 13 19 25  ! bottom surface's atoms

+KPLANE_BULK
+ 0.00  0.00  0.00   ! center of 3D k plane
+ 0.20  0.00  0.00   !
+The first vector to define a k plane in 3D BZ
+ 0.00  0.20  0.00   !
+The second vector to define a k plane in 3D BZ